Drumcliff Monastery: High cross

 This panel is uncertain.
 Suggestions include the Second Coming of Christ, The Last Judgement, Maiestas Domini.

 Top and ring, interlace, animal heads (presumed) spirals.

 The cross arm of the south side depicts Mary with the Child Jesus, held in front of her.

-The Round Tower
+Round tower

-The diameter is just under 5 meters.
-The tower rises about 9 meters from ground level.
+The diameter of the round tower is just under 5 meters.
+It rises about 9 meters from ground level.
 The ESE-facing doorway is 1.75 meters above ground level.
 Lightning is reported have struck the tower in 1396.

 Archaeology

 Archaeological excavations were carried out in 1982, 1983 and 1984.
 The excavations revealed evidence for metal manufacturing on site.
 Bronze and iron waste were found along with pins, bronze needles and buckles, glass and paste beads and iron knives.
 So called "Crannog ware" pottery showing activity from the 13th century onwards.
 Bone and antler were used also, particularly for combs.
 Extensive evidence for agriculture was also found, including, animal bones, shellfish, seeds and grain.
 A fragment of gold leaf was recovered.

 Remote sensing surveys carried out have identified multiple features, including the remains of mill-races.